-• Issue: the scope of Article 16.
+Issue: the scope of Article 16.

-In Solomon Islands' view, the proposed test program falls within the scope of the "major projects which might affect the marine environment", within the meaning of Article 16 (1).
+In the Federated States of Micronesia's view, the proposed test program falls within the scope of the "major projects which might affect the marine environment", within the meaning of Article 16 (1).
 It is therefore a project to which paragraphs (2) and (3) of Article 16 apply.